cell-org/mixtape.cell.computer/README.md

   - `index`: true
 - **royaltyAmount:** the royalty amount out of 1,000,000 for each sale, which will be sent to the `royaltyReceiver` whenever a sale is made.
   - `type`: integer
+- **sendersHash:** the merkle root of all the addresses allowed to mint
+  - `type`: string
+  - `index`: true
-- **merkleHash:** the merkle root of all the allowed addresses by which the token can be minted onto the blockchain.
+- **receiversHash:** the merkle root of all the addresses allowed to receive the NFT when minted
   - `type`: string
   - `index`: true
 - **puzzleHash:** the sha3 hash preimage to which the minter needs to provide a solution in order to mint the token onto the blockchain.